osisoft/OSIsoft-Adapter-DNP3-Docs/V1/Configuration/configuration-examples.md

 ## Data selection configuration

 The following is an example of a valid DNP3 data selection configuration.
-The first item is an example of a minimally configured selection item for a `Counter Input` point, the second item is an example of how an `Analog Input` point can be configured by [Discovery](xref:PIAdapterForDNP3PrinciplesOfOperation#discovery), and the last three items show an example of some custom configurations for different DNP3 points.
-Notice that the second item is not selected; discovered items are not selected by default.

 ```json
 [